VictoriaRaaz/ProjectUT4/README.md

 📚 Explore Recipes: Discover a wide variety of recipes — from traditional dishes to more innovative options, including vegetarian recipes, gluten-free meals, irresistible desserts, and quick everyday meals.
 You will be able:

-📝 Leave Comments: Share your thoughts and tips on the recipes.
+📝 Leave Comments: Share your thoughts and tips on the recipes. (working on it)

 🍳 Upload Your Own Recipes: Share your favorite dishes with the community.

-⭐ Favorites: Save your favorite recipes for quick access.
+⭐ Favorites: Save your favorite recipes for quick access.(working on it)

 # Technologies Used